Dark patterns collection

 • If you own a dedicated server / VPS, try Cloudron, it's such an easy way to self host your web apps and take control of your data !
 I'm currently using it with Nextcloud, WordPress, Miniflux, Shaarli etc, in total around 21-ish apps mentioned here and there on this blog.
 They make it too easy to setup and let things run and upgrade on their own.
 They pick good defaults and the community is great.
 A dream for every busy geek.

-• Wallabag as read-it later app but their search engine is archaic and cannot find anything.
+• ❌ Wallabag as read-it later app but their search engine is archaic and cannot find anything.
 I better find a way to query their DB directly or drop the tool for something else.
+I'm giving up on this tool in favor of my own thing, Tapas, which is still WIP.
+In the meantime I've migrated every bookmark from Wallabag to Shaarli.

 • Calibre as web e-book reader and e-book collection organizer so I can progressively get rid of the Kindle ecosystem which only gets worse thanks to Amazon.